swiftype/app-search-demo-react/README.md

 ### Create an Engine in App Search

-Before setting up this project, you will need to create a new Engine on [Swiftype App Search](https://swiftype.com/app-search).
+Before setting up this project, you will need to create a new Engine on App Search.
 Name it `node-modules` (this is important).
+Specific instructions explaining how to do this can be found in the [Getting Started](https://swiftype.com/documentation/app-search/getting-started#sign-up) guide, Steps 1 & 2.

 You'll then need to configure this project to point to your newly created Engine, so create a `.env` file at the root of this project using the following format: